 If you or any family members are experiencing coronavirus symptoms, postpone your moving plans.
 Though rescheduling is a pain, the health and safety of your community come first.

 Help those in need and lighten your load

 Even in the best of circumstances, nearly 40 million Americans are unable to afford groceries.
-As COVID-19 forces school closures, soup kitchen shutdowns and a surge of layoffs, the need for anti-hunger provisions is greater than ever.
+As COVID-19 forces school closures, soup kitchen shutdowns, and a surge of layoffs, the need for anti-hunger provisions are greater than ever.
 Donate your shelf-stable items to a local food bank or to Move for Hunger, a national organization that works with professional moving companies and their customers to feed those in need.